sumitNITS/Kafka/python-for-kafka-README.md

 3) python consumer.py

-4) python producer.py (Open this in a new terminal and observer consumer.py which is running in differnt terminal)
+4) python producer.py (Open this in a new terminal and observer consumer.py which is running in different terminal)

 Cool, that's it!